According to research from the National Association of Realtors, the median real estate agent salary in 2015 was $27,260.

 - 50 Real Estate Marketing Ideas The Pros Use

-Experienced and hardworking real estate agents can earn a very sizable income.
-Agents who have been in the industry for 16 years or more earned a median gross income of $68,800.
-Those who pull in 60 hours a week or more earned $94,200, regardless of experience.
+Real estate is an industry that rewards hard work and experience and a real estate agent salary reflects that.
+Agents who have been in the industry for 16 years or more earned a median gross income of $73,400 in 2015.
+Those who pull in 60 hours a week or more earned $93,400, regardless of experience.